MeRupamGanguly/SDE2-Notes/README.md

 	PrintArea(tri)
 }
 ```
-- Liskov Substitution: Objects of a Super Calss should be Replacable with Objects of its Sub Classes without affecting the correctness of the Program.
+- Liskov Substitution: Objects of a Super Class should be Replacable with Objects of its Sub Classes without affecting the correctness of the Program.
 ```go
 type Bird interface{
 	Fly() string